-They were the eyes and ears of the Pacific Ocean; watching for strange ships and aircraft, while listening into radio activity and diligently reporting any activity back to New Zealand Headquarters.
-Their native tongue gave the Pasifika coast watchers an added advantage, they leapfrogged secret encryptions from one island to the next before it was sent using morsecode to Fiji and onto New Zealand.
+They were the eyes and ears of the Pacific Ocean, watching for strange ships and aircraft, listening into radio activity, and diligently reporting any activity back to New Zealand headquarters.
+Their native tongue gave the Pasifika Coastwatchers an added advantage: they leapfrogged secret encryptions from one island to the next, before it was sent using Morse code to Fiji and on to New Zealand.

-These Pasifika men played their part in New Zealand’s defence system during World War II, but their contribution has never been formally acknowledged by New Zealand in contrast to the contribution of the New Zealand European Coastwatchers which was formally recognised in 2012 by the New Zealand Defence Force.
+These Pasifika men's contribution has never been formally acknowledged by New Zealand, in contrast to the contribution of the New Zealand European Coastwatchers, which was formally recognised in 2012 by the New Zealand Defence Force.

 Available to watch until 24th May 2025 | Available to listen to indefinitely